The Verbal Abuser’s Sneaky Tactics

 - “The car is almost out of gas.”

-- “Are you still watching Showtime.
-My show on HBO starts in 10 minutes.”
+- “Are you still watching that?
+My show starts in 10 minutes.”

 - "If you really loved me, you’d stay here with me instead of going out with your friends.”